 The original title in the Worms franchise is one that may well have saved developer/publisher Team17 from closing up shop in the early ’90s.
-At the time the Amiga focused indie developers fell into all sorts of bother when console manufacturer Commodore was forced to file for bankruptcy which resulted in the Amiga market’s collapse, forcing them to drop their current project King of Thieves and pull together something entirely new and to do it with a view of another platform in mind.
+At the time the Amiga focused indie developers fell into all sorts of bother when console manufacturer Commodore was forced to file for bankruptcy which resulted in the Amiga market’s collapse, forcing them to drop their, at the time, current project King of Thieves and pull together something entirely new and to do it with a view of another platform in mind.

 The resulting game, Worms, was of course, a massive multi-platform success, both critically and in sales.
 It’s a franchise beloved to this day 25 years later, and one that Team17 is constantly keeping relevant with newer releases.